 Ancient DNA research has upended many traditional beliefs that once existed.
 We now know that:

-- all non-africans contain between 1-3% neandertal DNA due to the mixing of anatomically modern humans who emerged from Africa between 40-60k ago, to meet the ‘original Europeans’, i.e. Neandertals who had been in Eurasia for at least 200k years,
+- all non-Africans contain between 1-3% neanderthal DNA due to the mixing of anatomically modern humans who emerged from Africa between 40-60K ago, to meet the ‘original Europeans’, i.e. Neanderthals who had been in Eurasia for at least 200K years,

 - the ability of some modern humans to digest milk into adulthood (‘lactase persistence’) did not in fact rise in frequency as modern humans switched from a hunter gatherer lifestyle to a farming lifestyle, but in fact rose in frequency thousands of years later.